TropComplique/shufflenet-v2-tensorflow/README.md

 | MobileNet v2 0.75x | 0.698 | 1527 |
 | MobileNet v2 1.0x | 0.718 | 1292 |

-batches of size 8 with images of size 224x224
-NVIDIA GTX 1080 Ti
+All measurements were done using batches of size 8, images of size 224x224, and NVIDIA GTX 1080 Ti.
+See `benchmark_speed.ipynb` for the code.

-MobileNet v1 is taken from [here](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md)
+MobileNet v1 results are taken from [here](https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1.md).
-MobileNet v2 is taken from [here](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet)
+MobileNet v2 results are taken from [here](https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet).

 ## Notes
 1. Using moving averages of weights doesn't increases accuracy for some reason.
-2. Inference speed differs greatly from the one in the paper.

 ## Requirements
 1. for using the pretrained models: `tensorflow 1.10`